jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 - word order change
 - interrogative affix or particle

-# Word derivation

-## How to obtain adverbs

-# Syntactic roles of clauses

 ## Main clause

 A main clause is a clause which on its own makes up a sentence.